hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 2. Efficiently finding conditional independencies, and computing d-separation equivalence classes.
 Complexity classes of these problems.
 3. Minimality vs priors etc.
 4. What if you don't have the full joint distribuion?
 Sampling bias stuff.
+5. What does Pearl cite as good applications of his framework?